Create Art in a Natural Setting

-In conjunction with St. Edward’s University, Wild Basin seeks to support creative multidisciplinary research and local arts and offer interaction with this experience to the community.
-Wild Basin will host two artists per year (Spring: March-May and Fall: September-November).
+In conjunction with St. Edward’s University, Wild Basin seeks to support creative multidisciplinary research and local artists, as well as offer community art experiences.
+Wild Basin hosts two artists per year: in Spring from March to May and in Fall from September to November.
 Artists of all disciplines in the Austin area are encouraged to apply.
-Artists are given access to the nature center and the preserve in which to produce.
+Artists are given access to the Visitor Center and the trail system for inspiration.

-When in residence, the artist is free to work independently, but has some responsibilities to interact with the preserve and activities occurring there (see below).
 Artists are responsible for their own travel costs and must live within a commutable distance.
 Some supplies and materials will be covered by stipend based on application.
 Designated workspace and assistance with AIR events and activities will be provided.
+When in residence, the artist is free to work independently, but has some responsibilities to interact with the preserve and visitors.

-- The artist will be expected to donate a piece created during or inspired by their residency to the Wild Basin Creative Research Center permanent collection.
+- Donate a piece created during or inspired by their residency to the Wild Basin Creative Research Center permanent collection.

 - Work on premises at least one day per week.

-- Display works created during the residency at Wild Basin.
+- Exhibit works created during the residency at the Wild Basin Visitor Center.

-- Be willing to by filmed, photographed or interviewed for the center archives and website.
+- Be willing to be filmed, photographed or interviewed for Wild Basin promotional purposes.

-- Comply with all policies of Wild Basin while an Artist in Residence.
+- Comply with all policies of Wild Basin and St. Edward's University while in residence.

-Submit a brief statement from the applicant stating what he/she hopes to achieve during the residency and indicating their preferred residency period, resume, digital samples of work, and the signed application form.
-Applications may be submitted by email to the Wild Basin Director (bdugelby [at] stedwards.edu) for consideration by committee.
-Award will be made based on merit and understanding of the mission of Wild Basin Creative Research Center.
+Submit application materials by email to the Environmental Education Coordinator for consideration by the selection committee.
+Application must include: a brief statement with goals for the residency, the preferred residency period, a resume, digital samples of work, and the signed application form.
+The award will be made based on merit and on an understanding of the mission of Wild Basin.
 Selections will be made without regard to race, religion, sex, disability, marital status, age or national origin.
-Deadline for fall 2019 or spring 2020 application is July 15, 2019.
+Deadline for Spring 2022 application is September 30, 2021.
 Awards will be announced one month before the start of residency.